developius/swapi-vue-pwa/README.md

 Hosted version deployed with Now: [swapi-pwa.now.sh](https://swapi-pwa.now.sh)

+Video demo of the PWA on iOS 11.4: https://www.youtube.com/watch?v=-CsMLLU0hTw

 I have written an accompanying blog post covering how the app works and how to configure deployment of Vue apps to Now.
 [Check it out](https://finnian.io/blog/deploying-a-vue-pwa-to-now/)

 ## Build Setup